OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 |cloud_vms_list|

-Information of the capacity, OS, IPs, creation time and monitoring graphs for an specific VM are available in the detailed view of the VM
+Information of the capacity, OS, IPs, creation time and monitoring graphs for a specific VM are available in the detailed view of the VM

 |cloud_vm_info|